-In sections C1 to C7 further on in the report (Risk Profile), we provide more information on how risks are identified, measured, monitored, managed and reported for each risk category.
+In sections C1 to C7 below (Risk Profile), we provide more information on how risks are identified, measured, monitored, managed and reported for each risk category.

 B-4 Internal control system

 The Company has established a framework of internal controls to assist in following the Company's strategy and objectives.
 The framework consists of numerous components that together comprise: